 If you have been playing Pokemon Go for the past couple of weeks, you probably know how the world is going all bonkers after this game.
 Niantic has created a craze and the Pokemon Go app has in fact broken all past records of app downloads in the history of app stores.
 However, Pokemon Go is played in augmented reality where Pokemon trainers actually need to walk to move the trainer on their screen, and that could involve a lot of walking and exercise to find and catch Pokemon.
+Read on to find out what are the best Pokemon Go tracking apps for iOS.

 Find Pokemon Easily using Pokemon Tracker App